charlielobster/CUDA_NekRS/README.md

     mpirun -np 2 nekrs --setup turbPipe.par

- (i did see some new occa errors i should investigate, but seems to be working)
+ (Note to self, new occa errors, but seems to be working)

 ### 10. Install Paraview